 How to shop for dog treats

-Dog parents should avoid potential allergens and artificial sweeteners like xylitol in the dog treats they buy.
-Nelson also advised to be mindful of foods like grapes or raisins, which can be healthy for people but toxic to dogs.
+Dog parents should avoid artificial sweeteners like xylitol in the dog treats they buy, says Freels.
+Other things to avoid include artificial colors, excessive salt (which will increase thirst) and syrups and molasses (which are high in sugar).
+Be mindful of foods like grapes or raisins, which can be healthy for people but toxic to dogs, says Nelson.
 If you’re not sure about a certain food, the American Society for the Prevention of Cruelty to Animals (ASPCA) maintains a list of foods that can be harmful to your pet.

 Find the right-sized dog treat